 Short-term summer rentals for any coastal property can be among some of Spain's most expensive real estate, while long-term leases are usually cheaper.

 Needless to say, the sky is the limit for high-quality accommodation in prestigious locations.
 That said, there are also some exceptional bargains to be found.
+Utilities like electricity, water, and Wi-Fi are also often for the tenant's account, so this is another expense you'll have to budget for.

 Cost of transport in Spain

 Public transport in Spain is moderately priced, with buses providing an excellent, low-cost way of getting around the country.
 The rail network also provides good value for money.
-Although costlier than normal trains, the high-speed AVE network allows expats to travel between different parts of the country fairly quickly.
+Although costlier than normal trains, the high-speed AVE network allows expats to travel between different parts of the country quickly.

 Cost of groceries in Spain